 In the goat world, the Saanen is comparable to the Holstein in that it produces a high quantity of milk with a lower fat content.
 On the other hand, the Jersey of the goat world is the Nubian, which produces less milk but with a higher fat content.
 The LaMancha, Toggenburg, Alpine, and Oberhasli fall in between the two extremes.

 Sales of raw milk are allowed in twenty-eight of the fifty states.
 In another five states, raw milk may be sold for “pet consumption”.
 In some of these states, there are laws under consideration that would require all “pet milk” to be treated with a charcoal dye so that humans will be sure not to drink it.

 In some of the remaining states, such as Colorado, Wisconsin, and Virginia, raw milk is available by “cow sharing”.
-Cow sharing or “herd sharing” is when a group pays a farmer fees for maintaining and milking a cow and then they pick up the milk from the “shared cow”—but they do not pay for the milk itself.
-If cow sharing is not allowed, some people have organized “farm sharing” in which a group of people buy non-voting shares in a farm and are therefore able to obtain milk from the farm in which they own shares.
+Cow sharing or “herd sharing” is when a group pays a farmer fees for maintaining and milking a cow and then picks up the milk from the “shared cow” but does not pay for the milk itself.
+If cow sharing is not allowed, some people have organized “farm sharing” in which a group of people buy non-voting shares in a farm and can obtain milk from the farm in which they own shares.